taitsmith/schoolio/README.md

     need to know about the network calls, etc.
 - library choices: these are pretty standard- hilt for dependency injection to avoid doing it manually, retrofit for making the network calls and gson for parsing the responses to objects.
+- viewbinding / databinding: good for simple things like setting the school details and other simple simple strings, but not for string manipulation like setting the sat scores which require String.format()